jagumiel/jagumiel/README.md

 - Sharing updates on <a href="https://www.linkedin.com/in/jose-ángel-gumiel-quintana">LinkedIn</a>

 ## Need more hints?
+- 🔌 In the last months I have been working with Altium, I have a <a href="https://github.com/jagumiel/Circuits/tree/master/AltiumProjects">repository</a> with some hardware development projects.
 - 🔭 Lately, I have been working on <a href="https://github.com/jagumiel/Artificial-Intelligence">Artificial Intelligence</a> (AI) at the edge.
 I have used Python, Tensorflow 2 framework and the Google Coral platform, an embedded device with an EDGE TPU.
 - 💎 My expertise is on embedded programming.
 I have created a repository for a fast kickstart with <a href="https://github.com/jagumiel/Cypress-PSoC4/">Cypress PSoC 4200</a> platform.
 - 🌱 I’m currently learning Automotive Electronics.
 I am developing some code examples using the <a href="https://github.com/jagumiel/LIN-Automotive">LIN Protocol</a>, but I still learning about MISRA C coding standards and the automotive strict normatives and standards.
 Another thing I am learning is <a href="https://github.com/jagumiel/Learning-LaTeX/">LaTeX</a>.